 Two fellowships are awarded each year.
 Fellows receive a stipend and intern part-time at the American Civil Liberties Union of New Jersey during one semester.
 The Fellows serve on the law school’s Public Interest Committee and work with the Kinoy Fellows to help develop and participate in public interest activities at the law school.

 Pooja Patel ’16

 Victoria Saraiva ’17

 The Immigrant Rights Fellowship

-We are pleased to announce the addition of the Immigrant Rights Fellowship.
 One Immigrant Rights Fellowship will be awarded each spring semester to an applicant from the first-year class who demonstrates a commitment to public service in the field of immigration law or immigrant rights and who is planning a public interest career in immigration or immigrant rights.
 The Fellow will serve until graduation.
-The Immigrant Rights Fellow is guaranteed enrollment in the Immigrant Rights Clinic (IRC) during the second year in law school (and as a repeating IRC student thereafter) and a paid, part-time internship with the IRC during the summer between the second and third years.
-The Fellow will also receive assistance with placement at an immigrant rights organization for another part-time internship that same summer.
-The Immigrant Rights Fellow will serve on the law school's Public Interest Committee, and will organize immigration or immigrant rights–related symposia or other events at the law school.
+The Immigrant Rights Fellow is guaranteed enrollment in the Immigrant Rights Clinic (IRC) during the second year or third year in law school (and as a repeating IRC student thereafter) and a guaranteed internship with the American Friends Service Committee’s Immigrant Rights Program in Newark during the summer between the second and third years.
+The Fellow will also engage in paid work with the IRC during that summer and will receive assistance in securing funding for the AFSC internship.
+The Immigrant Rights Fellow will serve on the law school’s Public Interest Committee, and will organize immigration or immigrant rights–related symposia or other events at the law school.

 Nayomi Deen ’16